 Be clear as to which audience(s) you are targeting and keep them in mind when writing your post.

-We aim for the tone of Wiley Exchanges to be:
+We aim for the tone of The Wiley Network to be:

 ● Clear: to the point, direct, succinct